Master of Arts in Psychology, Marriage and Family Therapy specialization, 2010

 Zoe was excited to discuss the work she was doing with a group of students on a poster they were to present at the 2011 APA convention.
 “We will be surveying students, professors, supervisors, and clients.
 Our goal is to see what each of these groups feel make a clinician effective.
 It is important to look at our clients as individuals and to treat them according to what is best for them.”
 Her group intends to publish the results of their study.

-Once she finishes her Doctor of Psychology, Zoe will be pursuing several goals.
-She would like to work in a private practice doing psychological assessments, and would also like to work as a consultant and coach to assist people who own their own businesses.
-Finally, she would like to be able to work with couples, families, and individuals to help them work through issues that prohibit them from achieving their life goals.
+Zoe told us that once she finished her Doctor of Psychology, she planned to pursue several goals that included working in a private practice doing psychological assessments. as a consultant and coach to assist people who own their own businesses, and with couples, families, and individuals to help them work through issues that prohibit them from achieving their life goals.

 Zoe had nothing but good things to say about her experience as a graduate student.
 “At University of the Rockies, I am continually being stretched.
 The more I'm willing to work through my own issues and discover who I am, the more available I will be to help others.
 One of the things I love about University of the Rockies is the variety of the backgrounds of our professors.
 They are psychologists who are currently practicing in the field.
 They are not just teaching, but doing what they love.
 We have terrific instructors who give their hearts to us and help us discover what works as we become clinicians.
 More than just one field of study is represented here, and we have different theoretical backgrounds and interests.
 For students who do not know what direction they want to go in, this diversity is perfect!
 It gives students the ability to try and learn different things from a variety of perspectives.